etwk/blog/content/lists/books.md

 - [ ] The Age of Extremes: A History of the World, 1914-1991 (Eric Hobsbawm)
 - [ ] After 1177 B.C.: The Survival of Civilizations (Eric H. Cline) #anthropology
 - [ ] Lost to Time: Unforgettable Stories That History Forgot (Martin W. Sandler) #must
+- [ ] Shattered Lands: Five Partitions and the Making of Modern Asia (Sam Dalrymple) #Asia
+- Victor Klemperer
+	- [ ] Language of the Third Reich: LTI: Lingua Tertii Imperii
+	- [ ] I Will Bear Witness, Volume 1: A Diary of the Nazi Years: 1933-1941
+	- [ ] I Will Bear Witness, Volume 2: A Diary of the Nazi Years: 1942-1945
+	- [ ] The Lesser Evil: The Diaries of Victor Klemperer 1945-59
+- [ ] Ghosts of Hiroshima (Charles Pellegrino) #must
+- [ ] Fascism: The History of a Word (Federico Marcon)
+- [ ] Crack-Up Capitalism: Market Radicals and the Dream of a World Without Democracy (Quinn Slobodian) #must

 ### Comparative
 - [ ] Lineages of the Absolutist State (Perry Anderson)
 - [ ] Lenin, Stalin, and Hitler: The Age of Social Catastrophe (Robert Gellately)
 - [ ] The Black Book of Communism: Crimes, Terror, Repression (Jean-Louis Panné, Andrzej Paczkowski, Karel Bartosek, Jean-Louis Margolin, Nicolas Werth, Stéphane Courtois)
+- [ ] Corruption and the Decline of Rome (Ramsay MacMullen)

 ## Journalism
 - [ ] No Ordinary Assignment #memoir #war #female #must